 I asked my students in class last night: what’s your plan for your puppy on Halloween?
-I got 6 blank stares – no one had thought about what to do with the dog!
+I got 6 blank stares.
+No one had thought about what to do with the dog!
 And because most of the dogs were new to their homes, owners and dogs had no experience with the perils of Halloween.
-Here are five keys to a safe and happy Halloween with your dog:
+Here are five tips to have a safe and happy Halloween with your dog:

 Enjoy your Dog!